KrishanYadav333/Stopwatch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Proprietary License.
 See the LICENSE file for details.

 ## Copyright

-Copyright (c) 2024 Krishan.
+Copyright (c) 2025 Krishan.
 All rights reserved.